SkyTeam: 2020s: Third major expansion, COVID-19 pandemic and 25th anniversary

-In February 2022, both Delta and KLM announced the suspension of their code sharing agreements with Aeroflot in connection with the 2022 Russian invasion of Ukraine.
-Subsequently, on 27 April, Skyteam and Aeroflot announced that Aeroflot's membership with the alliance has been suspended.
+In February 2022, both Delta and KLM announced plans to suspend their codesharing agreements with Aeroflot in connection with the 2022 Russian invasion of Ukraine.
+Subsequently, on 27 April, SkyTeam announced that through an agreement with Aeroflot, the carrier's membership was suspended.

-On 2 March 2023, Virgin Atlantic officially joined the alliance, making it the 19th member while Aeroflot remained suspended.
+On 2 March 2023, Virgin Atlantic joined the alliance, making it the 19th member and the first UK airline of the alliance.